More about facilities within the NIHR Newcastle BRC

 The NIHR funded Clinical Research Facility is based on the Royal Victoria Infirmary site and supports highly-trained staff in setting up and delivering all phases of clinical trials.

-The NIHR also funds a Diagnostic Evidence Cooperative (DEC) within Newcastle upon Tyne Hospitals NHS Foundation Trust and Newcastle University – a support service that takes diagnostic medical tests through rigorous clinical and economic evaluation in order to assess their suitability for the market.
+The NIHR also funds the Newcastle In Vitro Diagnostics Co-operative within Newcastle upon Tyne Hospitals NHS Foundation Trust and Newcastle University – a support service that takes diagnostic medical tests through rigorous clinical and economic evaluation in order to assess their suitability for the market.